ADVERTISING

-The Christuskirche congregation in Darmstadt invites you to the ceremonial presentation of its new bagpipe on Sunday, October 19.
-This exceptional instrument, a "Praetorius Bock" , was purchased with the support of the Hans Erich and Marie Elfriede Dotter Foundation and will add a fascinating timbre to the congregation's musical repertoire.
+The Christ Church congregation in Darmstadt invites you to the festive unveiling of its new bagpipe on Sunday, October 19th .
+This extraordinary instrument, a "Praetorius Bock" , was acquired with the support of the Hans Erich and Marie Elfriede Dotter Foundation and will enrich the congregation's musical repertoire with a captivating sound.

-Crafted from high-quality service tree wood and equipped with water buffalo horns as natural sound amplifiers, the new bagpipe combines precision craftsmanship with exceptional acoustics.
-Visitors can view the instrument up close after the service and learn more about its playing technique.
+Crafted from high-quality serviceberry wood and fitted with water buffalo horns as natural sound amplifiers, the new bagpipe combines meticulous craftsmanship with exceptional acoustics.
+Visitors can examine the instrument up close after the service and learn more about how it is played.

 Unique combination: organ and bagpipes

 The combination of organ and bagpipes is rare and sonically appealing.
-The congregation had its first encounter of this kind during a musical service in 2024 – back then with a so-called "Hümmelchen," a smaller bagpipe.
-The positive experience prompted the purchase of a full-fledged instrument, which will be used for musical services, concerts, and special events in the future.
+The congregation had its first encounter with this type of instrument during a musical service in 2024 – at that time with a so-called "Hümmelchen," a smaller bagpipe.
+The positive experience prompted the purchase of a full-fledged instrument, which will be used in the future for musical services, concerts, and special occasions.

-"Both instruments produce sounds in a similar way—through airflow and vibration," explains the congregation's cantor and organist.
-"This creates an extraordinary harmony rarely heard in church music."
+“Both instruments produce sounds in a similar way – through airflow and vibration,” explains the church’s cantor and organist.
+“This creates an extraordinary harmony that has rarely been heard in church music before.”

 Sound diversity and new musical possibilities

-With the new bagpipes, Christ Church is expanding its repertoire to include new forms of expression.
-In addition to traditional melodies, chorales and variations can also be presented in a new guise.
-The interplay with the organ opens up unusual sonic spaces – between the Middle Ages, the Baroque, and the modern.
+With the new bagpipes, Christ Church expands its repertoire to include new forms of expression.
+In addition to traditional melodies, chorales and variations can now be presented in a fresh light.
+The interplay with the organ opens up unfamiliar soundscapes – spanning the Middle Ages, Baroque, and modern eras.

 (Eberstadt - Red/PM)